Chart Color Schemes

 West Wimmera is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In West Wimmera, as per the latest Census evaluation, 96.4% of dwellings were houses with 3.7% being other types such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Non-Metro Vic.'s 93.0% houses and 6.9% other dwellings.
-Home ownership in West Wimmera stood at 60.1%, with mortgaged properties at 23.7% and rented ones at 16.2%.
+The dwelling structure in West Wimmera, as per the latest Census, consisted of 96.4% houses and 3.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Vic.'s 93.0% houses and 6.9% other dwellings.
+Home ownership in West Wimmera stood at 60.1%, with mortgaged dwellings at 23.7% and rented ones at 16.2%.
 The median monthly mortgage repayment was $758, lower than Non-Metro Vic.'s average of $1,043.
-The median weekly rent in West Wimmera was recorded at $150, compared to Non-Metro Vic.'s $215.
-Nationally, West Wimmera's mortgage repayments were significantly lower than the Australian average of $1,863, with rents substantially below the national figure of $375.
+The median weekly rent figure in West Wimmera was recorded at $150, compared to Non-Metro Vic.'s $215.
+Nationally, West Wimmera's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing